 3. There is more than Paella and Sangria

-That was one of the biggest surprises to me when I came to Spain.
-Before living in Spain, I considered Paella, Sangría and Olives as typically Spanish food.
-But once I moved here I was absolutely surprised with its variety.
+That was one of the biggest surprises for me when I came to Spain.
+Before living in Spain, I considered Paella, Sangría, and olives as typical Spanish food.
+But once I moved here I was absolutely surprised by its variety.
 Have you heard about Fideua, croquetas, pan con tomate or torrijas?
 I also did not know how different Spanish food from the North is compared to the South!

-I am a huge seafood lover, so when it comes to my favourite dishes it would probably be calamaris, pulpo or fideuá.
+I am a huge seafood lover, so when it comes to my favorite dishes it would probably be calamari or fideuá.
 But there is so much variety in Spanish cuisine.
 I dare you to try something on the menu where you have absolutely no idea what it is!

 4. Children are always welcome

 One of the reasons why I fell in love with this country.
 In Germany, if you see children at a bar sitting at the table with their parents while they are enjoying a nice beer in the evening, someone would call the cops.
 And I am not kidding.
 But not here.
 It is totally normal to be sitting outside with your children at a restaurant at 11 PM.
 Children running around the Plaza?
 No problem.
 Children having fun outside?
 No problem.
 Of course, cultural things like this might always depend on the country you are comparing it with.
 But to me, it was always one of the biggest, and most positive culture shocks I had when I moved to Spain.

 I do get that some people could complain about children being too loud.
 And if you are one of the people that can be sensitive to that, you are gonna get quite a surprise in Spain!

 If you come from a more Northern Country you will definitely agree with me.
 Everything in Spain might be happening a little bit later than in your home country.
 To give you an example: People have lunch at around 2 pm and dinner after 9 PM.
 And there is no way you can fight that!
 Many restaurants do not accept dinner reservations before 8.30-9 PM.